Extreme Pilgrim

 Extreme Pilgrim is a British television series, first broadcast by the BBC in January 2008.
 The series is presented by the Anglican vicar, Pete Owen-Jones, who researches and attempts to practice a variety of the world's methods of enlightenment and spirituality, which he opines has been lost by those in the West.

 Episode list

 The series was presented in three episodes:

 Episode One: "China: the Mountain"

 The first episode in the series sees Peter travelling to the Shaolin Monastery of Henan Province, central China.
 The Shaolin Monastery, the ancestral home of all martial arts, and considered to be the most physically demanding phase of Peter's search as he looks into the teachings of the Indian Buddhist, Bodhidharma.

 Once there, he is introduced to meditation and follows a "punishing" regime of physical exercise.
 After becoming disenchanted with what he sees as a "branding" of life at the monastery and an inability to achieve the levels of meditation required, he travels to a mountain temple located in Sangwan.
-After a some time, he manages to feel the stillness of mind he requires through breathing and movement and concludes that he has attained a level of Zen.
+After some time, he manages to feel the stillness of mind he requires through breathing and movement and concludes that he has attained a level of Zen.